-- Different platforms (and versions of platforms) support different sets of emojis.
+- Different platforms and versions thereof support different sets of emojis.

-- The same emojis look differently across platforms.
+- The same emojis look differently across platforms and versions thereof.

 In the first case, an emoji you send to a friend might render as a placeholder box if it’s not available on her platform.
-In the second case, the meaning of what you want to convey might change slightly or sometimes drastically.
+In the second case, the meaning of what you want to convey might change slightly or sometimes drastically depending on the reciever’s device.
 While emoji support and visual styles seem to be converging over time across platforms, fragmentation still remains a problem.

-I’ve been known to consult the excellent Emojipedia before sending a sensitive message to make sure my intentions remain clear emoji-wise when received on a different platform.
+Before sending a sensitive message, I go as far as consulting Emojipedia to make sure my intentions remain clear when received on a different platform.
 This is a cumbersome process so it was time to automate it.

 The shortcut only shows the current version of an emoji for each platform.
 If the receiver is on an older version, the emojis might still look different.